 Serving them to friends is unbelievably fun!
 I’ll bring a bowl of these warm peppers and announce: “let’s play Russian Roulette” (believe me, that always catches everyone’s attention!).
 The discussion becomes extremely lively as soon as one person bites into a hot one… Then everyone approaches the scrumptious peppers a bit more gingerly.
 But no matter what, there’s never a single one left.
 They are simply addictive.

-To make the experience complete, I like to serve them with Basil and Mint Mojitos… And then, I wish Sunday afternoons would never end.
+I like to serve the Pimientos de Padrón with this dark rum mojito with basil… And then, I wish Sunday afternoons would never end.

 Pimientos de Padrón